 When you come to design your homeschool science curriculum you'll be pleased to discover that science is actually easier to teach at home than at school!

-That's ideal for your child if, like William, they're naturally fascinated by numbers.
+That's ideal for your child if, like my son William, they're naturally fascinated by numbers.

 If you take a look at all the home school science projects we've done, you'll notice something straight away.

 The topics we've covered will generally take you child light years beyond any Grade level curriculum without your child even noticing.

 The truth is, if you follow the interests of your child, the world around them is so fascinating they will naturally want to learn about it.